tytydraco/yessleep/out/My_tumor_spoke_Its_message_was_a_countdown_Part_1.md

 “Ain’t nothing stronger, brother.”

-He made room on the table and set down the most intricate piece of glassware I’d ever seen.
-He called it ‘King Bong.’
+He made room on the table and set down his prized possession.
+‘King Bong.’
+The most intricate piece of glassware I’d ever seen.
 A few minutes later, Knox was curled up in an old blanket, and we were taking huge rips from the water pipe.
 I never coughed so hard in my life.
 I felt my heart pounding through my chest, rattling in my eardrums.

 “Whoo, I don’t know, man.
 This stuff is—”